psadqi/socket_project/Phase_1/readme.txt

   - run cmd twice in the directory first run server.py file using " py server.py " command and after that run client.py in the second cmd using " py client.py "

+  - !!! if you are using cmd it doesnt support the color !!!
+	- comment the print function that has color in the loop and remove the simple print out of comment

 ======================================
 Required Module
 ======================================